xubingyue/avocadodb/Documentation/Books/AQL/Fundamentals/QueryErrors.md

 ======

 Issuing an invalid query to the server will result in a parse error if the query is syntactically invalid.
-ArangoDB will detect such errors during query inspection and abort further processing.
+AvocadoDB will detect such errors during query inspection and abort further processing.
 Instead, the error number and an error message are returned so that the errors can be fixed.